PriyanshYawalkar/StackIT/README.md

 ## 🙏 Credits

-- Built for Odoo Hackathon 2025 by [Your Name/Team].
+- Built for Odoo Hackathon 2025 by Priyansh Yawalkar.
-- Inspired by StackOverflow.

 ---